-- Description: The HOME Fund is used to maintain unique accounting requirements for HOME Investment Partnerships Program Grant funds.
-This program was created under Title II of the Cranston-Gonzalez National Affordable Housing Act of 1990. - Funding Source: The City of Gainesville receives an allocation from HUD for local community development, housing activities and public services.
+Description: The HOME Fund is used to maintain unique accounting requirements for HOME Investment

+Partnerships Program Grant funds.
+This program was created under Title II of the Cranstonhousing activities and public services.
 A portion of these funds is set aside for City projects.
-Another portion is made available to non-profit outside organizations and other public agencies through a competitive process that involves review and recommendations by the Citizens Advisory Committee for Community Development (CACCD).
+Another portion is made available to non-profit outside organizations and other public agencies through a competitive process that involves review and recommendations by the Citizens